-On the campaign trail: Democratic presidential rivals dash between bars, house parties and rallies
+On the campaign trail: Warren pitches unity, Biden gets union boost in Iowa

 “Joe Biden has been a true champion of working Americans throughout his career,” said ATU International President John Costa in a statement.
 “We know he will fight to rebuild the middle class by restoring the rights of labor, advancing racial justice and equity, and bolstering our economy through unprecedented investment in public services like transit.”

-Reporting by Ginger Gibson and Tim Reid in Des Moines, Iowa; Additional reporting by Trevor Hunnicutt, Simon Lewis and Brian Snyder.; Editing by Colleen Jenkins and Bill Berkrot
+Reporting by Ginger Gibson and Tim Reid in Des Moines, Iowa; Additional reporting by Trevor Hunnicutt, Simon Lewis and Brian Snyder; Editing by Colleen Jenkins, Bill Berkrot and Sonya Hepinstall